Generic Name: isoflurane

 Isoflurane has been shown to have a possible anesthetic-relatedfetotoxic effect in mice when given in doses 6 times the human dose.
 There areno adequate and well-controlled studies in pregnant women.
 Isoflurane should beused during pregnancy only if the potential benefit justifies the potentialrisk to the fetus.

-There have been rare post-marketing reports of hepatic failure andhepatic necrosis associated with the use of potent volatile anesthetics,including Isoflurane.
-Due to the spontaneous nature of these reports, theactual incidence and relationship of Isoflurane to these events cannot beestablished with certainty.
+The following adverse events have been identified during post-approval use of isoflurane.
+Due to the spontaneous nature of these reports, the actual incidence and relationship of isoflurane, these events cannot be established with certainty.

 In the event ofoverdosage, or what may appear to be overdosage, the following action should betaken: